ampproject/amphtml/builtins/amp-img.md

 ### Invalid AMP email attributes

-Security and privacy disallow the use of the following attributes on the AMP email format.
+The AMP4EEMAIL spec disallows the use of the following attributes on the AMP email format.

 - `[src]`
 - `[srcset]`